Dark Shadows (audio drama)

-Dark Shadows is a series of audio dramas continuing the story of the 1966–1971 television soap opera of the same name.
+Dark Shadows is a series of audio dramas continuing the story of the 1966–1971 television soap opera of the same title.
 There have been two productions of Dark Shadows audio dramas.
 The first production, released in 2004 by MPI Home Video, was based on a 2003 stage play.
 Since 2006, Big Finish Productions have produced a number of audio dramas.

 MPI Home Video

-According to David Selby, "Return to Collinwood was my idea.
+According to actor David Selby, who portrays Quentin Collins, "Return to Collinwood was my idea.
 I felt an audio thing would be a neat way to do new Dark Shadows scripts, at halfway decent prices.
 Jamison, my son, wrote it, tying up loose ends from 1971 and establishing continuity."
-It starred David Selby, Kathryn Leigh Scott, John Karlen, Nancy Barrett, Lara Parker, Roger Davis, Marie Wallace, Christopher Pennock, Donna Wandrey, James Storm, and Terry Crawford.
+It starred Selby, Kathryn Leigh Scott, John Karlen, Nancy Barrett, Lara Parker, Roger Davis, Marie Wallace, Christopher Pennock, Donna Wandrey, James Storm, and Terry Crawford.